 Q: What is the goal of the Fund Our Future Coalition?
-A: The coalition want to ensure Nevada public schools have sufficient funds to provide all the appropriate and necessary resources students need to succeed.
+A: The coalition wants to ensure Nevada public schools have sufficient funds to provide all the appropriate and necessary resources students need to succeed and meet Nevada specific standards.
 We believe our students deserve the following:

-Lawmakers who respect and reflect the will of taxpayers and voters by using new revenue sources, such as the Marijuana Tax and Room Tax, to increase public education funding rather than to fill budget holes in other areas.
+Lawmakers who are willing to provide funding for the resources students need to be successful and who respect and reflect the will of taxpayers and voters by using new revenue sources, such as the Marijuana Tax and Room Tax, to increase public education funding rather than to fill budget holes in other areas.

 Increased funds that come with accountability, stability and resources to ensure a Return on the Investment in our students and their academic success.

 Q: Why should we invest additional dollars into education?
-A: A well educated community has a positive impact its well-being and local economy.
+A: A well-educated community has a positive impact on its well-being and local economy.

 ●Economic development agencies have reported that businesses shun Nevada because of its underfunded K-12 systems.
 Citing:

 >Uneducated and unqualified workers who are unable to meet the demands of private businesses.

 >A subpar public school system that employers don’t want to subject their children or their employees' children to.